llostfromlight/specialitytesting/README.md

 - **Or upload the contents of `build/web` to any static hosting service**
   (like GitHub Pages, Netlify, Firebase Hosting, Vercel, etc.).

+### Web Release Version

+The release version of the app for web is available in the `webVersion` file.

+- You can deploy or serve the contents of the `webVersion` file/folder as your web app.
+- This is the optimized build output for production.

 ---
 *This is my first Flutter project.
 Feedback and suggestions are welcome!*